About Performance audits

 You should receive written notification from the auditor.
 You can also view the Joint Legislative Audit and Review Committee's current work plan or the State Auditor's Office work in progress.

-Are there leading practices for hosting a performance audit?
+Are there good general practices for hosting a performance audit?

 - Welcome the auditor